IPS-Eye-White

 One striking example is Daniel's record that Belshazzar was reigning when Babylon fell to the Medo-Persians in 539 B.C.

-(Anyone who has read the book of Daniel knows the story of Belshazzar (Ch.
-5), who threw a feast for his nobles, who drank wine from the vessels taken from the temple in Jerusalem.
+Anyone who has read the book of Daniel Ch.
+5 would be familiar with the story of Belshazzar who threw a feast for his nobles allowing them to use vessels taken from the temple in Jerusalem for their wine.
 During the festivities, he and his friends saw a disembodied hand writing something on the wall.
-When Daniel was brought in to interpret the writing, he told Belshazzar that it meant that the king had been weighed in the balance and found wanting.
-Belshazzar was killed that very night when the Medes and the Persians attacked and conquered Babylon).
+Daniel, who was brought in to interpret the writing, told Belshazzar that it meant that the king had been weighed in the balance and found wanting.
+Belshazzar was killed that very night when the Medes and the Persians attacked and conquered Babylon.

 However, the Nabonidus Chronicle, a single clay tablet now kept at the British Museum in London, summarizes the principal events of the reign of Nabonidus, the last king of the Neo-Babylonian Empire.
 It begins with his accession to the throne in 556 B.C. and ends after the Persian conquered Babylon in 539 B.C.
 What is relevant to the subject is the fact that the chronicle tells us that after he conquered Edom, Nabonidus spent the next ten years in the oasis of Temâ in the Arabian desert (Teiman in Hebrew in the Dead Sea Scrolls fragment 4Q242), apparently leaving Babylonia to be administered by his son, Bel-shar-usur (Belshazzar in the Book of Daniel).
 [08]